scipy/scipy/doc/source/dev/distributing.rst

 dependencies reported by projects.
 Because SciPy gets regular bug reports about this, we go in a bit of detail here.

-SciPy only reports its dependency on Numpy via ``install_requires`` if Numpy isn't installed at all on a system.
-This will only change when there are either 32-bit and 64-bit Windows wheels for Numpy on PyPI or when ``pip upgrade`` becomes available (with sane behavior, unlike ``pip install -U``, see `this PR
+SciPy only reports its dependency on NumPy via ``install_requires`` if NumPy isn't installed at all on a system.
+This will only change when there are either 32-bit and 64-bit Windows wheels for NumPy on PyPI or when ``pip upgrade`` becomes available (with sane behavior, unlike ``pip install -U``, see `this PR
 <https://github.com/pypa/pip/pull/3194>`_).
 For more details, see